pragnyanramtha/lecture/Goals.md

 If you don't have a goal? i would recommend you find one , doesn't matter if your goal is to be the best, impress your crush , get a job or simply to earn money.

-I actually think not having goal might actually put you at an advantage, because you can design your goal in such a way that suits your needs.

 all you need is to find that goal and be heads down chasing it.

 [[choose you goal]]